 - Help garner senior management attention and increase funding for internal GHG reduction projects.

 - Encourage innovation, improve employee morale, and help in the recruiting and retention of qualified employees.

 These organizations are responding by setting increasingly aggressive targets.
 Many are associating aggressive targets as those that are in line with science.
 For example, as of the end of 2020, more than 500 companies have set targets based on guidance and resources provided by the Science Based Targets initiative (SBTi).
-According to SBTi, “Science-based targets provide a clearly-defined pathway for companies to reduce greenhouse gas (GHG) emissions, helping prevent the worst impacts of climate change and future-proof business growth.”
-SBTi considers targets as “science-based” if they are in line with “limiting global warming to well-below 2°C above pre-industrial levels and pursuing efforts to limit warming to 1.5°C.”
+According to SBTi, "Science-based targets provide a clearly-defined pathway for companies to reduce greenhouse gas (GHG) emissions, helping prevent the worst impacts of climate change and future-proof business growth."
+SBTi considers targets as "science-based" if they are in line with limiting global warming to 1.5°C above pre-industrial levels.

 Declaring GHG reduction targets publicly is best practice.
 Publicly reported GHG targets provide transparency, accountability, and credibility to the target setting process.
 It is recommended that reported targets adhere to the following best practices: